JuliaLang/julia/doc/src/manual/metaprogramming.md

    function.
 3. Instead of calculating something or performing some action, you return a *quoted expression* which, when evaluated, does what you want.
-4. Generated functions must not have any side-effects or examine any non-constant global state (including, for example, IO, locks, or non-local dictionaries).
+4. Generated functions must not **mutate** or **observe** any global state (including, for example, IO, locks, non-local dictionaries, or using `method_exists`).
+This means they can only read global constants, and can not have any side-effects.
 In other words, they must be completely pure.
    Due to an implementation limitation, this also means that they currently cannot define a closure or untyped generator.